phyletica/phyletica.github.io/teaching/s4b/code-review/index.md

 # Use your inexperience to your advantage!

-Many of you are new to coding and might not feel like you have the experience to provide meaningful feedback on code written by more experienced programmers.
+Many of you are new to coding and might feel you lack the experience to provide meaningful feedback on code written by more experienced programmers.
 That is not true!
 Most of the people that use the authors' code are just like you!
 Anything you find difficult or confusing about obtaining, installing, using, or